Accelerating Security Risk Management

 Your board’s ability to see and understand the security posture of your organization is central to your team’s ability to protect sensitive data.
 John Buhl, Director of Cloud, Platform, and Security for Xsolis talks about the importance of securing healthcare records.
 Buhl points to employees as one of the most important vectors organizations need to protect.
 Ensuring all stakeholders have the information they need to understand the security posture allows Buhl and his team to communicate the company’s level of risk.
 This mitigates vulnerabilities across the organization, from the board to employees.

 Transformation of digital ecosystems.

 Adapting and evolving to meet changing business needs is crucial to accelerating transformation.
-Bridgestone Americas CIO Taren Rodabaugh discusses how technology is at the centre of everything the tyre giant does.
+Bridgestone Americas CIO Taren Rodabaugh discusses how technology is at the center of everything the tire giant does.
 This includes the transformation into mobility solutions, as Bridgestone provides new digital solutions to fleets, and in return, customers.
 While manufacturing was the most targeted sector for ransomware cyberattacks and the most extorted industry in 2022, cybersecurity plays a major role in Bridgestone’s transformation.
 The pledge of excellence they deliver to their fleets and customers includes ensuring their product is delivered on time and without friction.